 Don’t use that tone!

-How tone of voice creates maximum engagement
+How tone of voice maximises engagement

 Why is tone of voice so important?

-Business doesn’t have to be serious!
+Business content doesn’t have to be serious!

 A common mistake is to assume that all business content should be corporate in tone, because business is serious… business!